pic

 5

-Considering this, the primary use cases of .= for mutating x involve expressions like:
+Considering this, the primary use cases of .= for mutating x is for expressions such as:

-• y .= <expression> where y is either a view of x or x itself.
+• y .= <expression> where y is a view of x.

 Next, we analyze each case separately.